Different ways to say I like in English

 -I can’t stand heavy metal, it’s really painful to listen to.
 I just can’t bear the loudness and the screaming and the overall act.

-Learn more: One of the several ways of talking about time is to use the verb “Take”.
+Learn more: One of the several ways of talking about time is to use the verb ‘take.’
 If you would like to learn more about it, follow the link below:

 talk about time in English

-Level 3: The ways to say I like for advanced level
+ways to say i like

 It looks beginner-level, doesn’t it? but let’s look more closely.